 - Meaningful Echo: The first time Pearl talks about being in space, she ends with desolately saying she's stuck here on Earth.
 Steven pipes, "With me?" as a way of trying to make her feel better.
 She replies "With you" in a forced tone that implies she knows he's trying but she doesn't feel better.
 After the failure of the Mach 3, Pearl accepts being stuck on Earth.
 Steven pipes "With me?" again, and Pearl says "With you" more sincerely.

-- My God, You Are Serious: Greg upon realizing Pearl really intends to go into space.
+- My God, You Are Serious: Greg is exasperated to realize Pearl really intends to go into space.

-- Only Sane Man: Greg, who clearly realizes that Pearl's getting a bit too into this space thing.
+- Only Sane Man: Greg clearly realizes that Pearl's getting a bit too into this space thing.

-- Portal Network: The Galaxy Warps allows the gems to travel to other galaxies.
-They used to anyway; only the one connecting to Earth still works.
+- Portal Network: The Galaxy Warps allowed the gems to travel to other galaxies.
+Now, only the warps connecting to Earth still works.